Zeyu-Li/Unity-Tutorial-2D/README.md

-# Unity User Guide
+# 2D Unity User Guide

 ## About

-This is a [Unity](https://unity.com/) User guide

-I will start at the beginning and work my way through the variations avenues you could have about your game.
-I will go through 2D and 3D games along with general tips and tricks for solo and team-based projects.
-Without future ado, let's begin!
+This it a 2D Unity user guide that acts as a tutorial in making a 2D platformer.
+I will go through 2D games design along with general tips and tricks for solo and team-based projects.
+Without further ado, let's begin!

 <a name="top"></a>